List of prime ministers of the Czech Republic

 This is a list of prime ministers of the Czech Republic, a political office that was created in 1993 following the dissolution of Czechoslovakia.

 The Czech Republic is a parliamentary representative democracy, with the Prime Minister acting as head of government and the President acting as head of state.

 The first Prime Minister of the Czech Republic was Václav Klaus, who served as the second President from 7 March 2003 until 7 March 2013.
 The current and 13th Prime Minister is Petr Fiala, leader of the ODS, who was appointed by the President on November 28, 2021.

+Czech Socialist Republic (1969–1990)

+1 January 1969 – 5 March 1990: called "Czech Socialist Republic" within Czechoslovakia.